isc-projects/bind9/README.md

 ### <a name="contrib"/> Contributing to BIND

-A public git repository for BIND is maintained at [http://www.isc.org/git/](http://www.isc.org/git/), and also on Github at [https://github.com/isc-projects](https://github.com/isc-projects).
+ISC maintains a public git repository for BIND; details can be found at [http://www.isc.org/git/](http://www.isc.org/git/), and also on Github at [https://github.com/isc-projects](https://github.com/isc-projects).

 Information for BIND contributors can be found in the following files: